Making Logic Learnable With Neural Networks: Introduction

 \section{Introduction}

-Neural networks, equipped with the benefits of differentiable computing, have proven to be effective in {\em learning} all types of unspecified functions that translate from complex inputs to abstract outputs using training data.
-However, differentiable computing is not the native language of a computer.
-All modern computers with the exception of quantum computers are built using digital logic.
-This discrepancy makes it difficult to implement neural networks directly in hardware.
-Moreover, the language of logic has a distinct advantage in interpretability and verifiability.
-When a neural network makes a decision, it is often considered a “black box”, whereas a chain of logical operations can often be interpreted in terms of the original features, and verified for correct operation in important conditions.
-On the other hand, there has been very little work in learning logic.
-Most efforts in logic synthesis focus on minimizing logic that starts out specified.
-There are no algorithms to truly “learn logic” from sampled training data such that it generalizes outside the training example.
-In this work, we seek to combine the learning process of neural networks with the interpretability, verifiability inherent implementability of logic to aid healthcare applications.
+Neural networks, equipped with the benefits of differentiable computing, have proven to be effective in learning many types of functions that translate from complex inputs to abstract outputs using training data \cite{lin1991complexity}.
+However, differentiable computing is not the native language of computers, since they are built using digital logic.
+This discrepancy makes it difficult to implement neural networks directly in hardware \cite{misra2010artificial}.
+Moreover, the language of logic has a distinct advantage in verifiability.
+When a neural network makes a decision, it is often considered a “black box”, whereas a chain of logical operations can be verified for correct operation in important conditions \cite{BRUYNOOGHE199191, 10.5555/911017, setiono2000opening}.
+On the other hand, there has been little work in learning logic \cite{louis2002learning, cheang2007applying, louis2005genetic}.
+Most efforts in logic synthesis focus on minimizing logic that starts out specified \cite{chatterjee1995lot, brayton1984logic, lysecky2003chip, sapra2003sat, hassoun2012logic}.
+In this work, we seek to combine the learning process of neural networks with the advantages of logic to aid healthcare applications.
+Here, we bridge the gap between these two paradigms by proposing a process for learning a neural network and optimizing the resultant logic in a specific way that maintains accuracy.

-We are interested in obtaining a logic representation of a neural network that is trained to make a healthcare decision for several reasons: \begin{itemize} \item Logical representations can directly be implemented in hardware. \item We can derive an interpretable report consisting of a minimized chain of logical statements leading to a medical decision. \item We can generate new test inputs that would lead to the same decision from the logic representation, using a Boolean SAT solver, for purposes of system verification. \end{itemize}

-A direct translation of a neural network into an arithmetic circuit uses multipliers, adders and comparators to compute weighted sums and activations.
-There are two problems with this approach: \begin{itemize} \item There is a drastic loss of accuracy that is incurred by the necessary quantizing of weights and activations in the arithmetic circuit. \item The arithmetic circuit contains bloated logic, thus, when it is converted into basic gates (such as AND-gates and inverters) contains a large number of logic nodes which can negate interpretability and incur power and area inefficiency in hardware. \end{itemize}